Geodesics in Jet Space: Calibrations: a Hamilton-Jacobi method for local minimality

 Suppose $H: T^*Q \to \R$ is a Hamiltonian on some standard phase space $T^*Q$.
 The associated time-dependent Hamilton-Jacobi equation is the PDE

 to be solved for a function $S:Q \to \R$.
 For lines in Euclidean geometry, we take $Q = \R^n$, $H(q,p) = \frac{1}{2}\|p \|^2$, the Hamiltonian of a free particle, and the constant to be $1/2$.
 Then the Hamilton-Jacobi PDE reads $\|\nabla S \| = 1$ and in this guise is often called the {\it eikonal equation} -- the equation of light rays.
 The integral curves of the gradient flow, $\dot q = \nabla S (q) $, are straight lines.
 A typical solution $S$ has the form $S(q) = dist(q, C)$ where $C \subset \R^n$ is a closed set.
-(Never mind the singularities of $S$ right now.)
-All of this extends to the Hamilton-Jacobi equation associated to the geodesic equations of \Ri and to \sR geometry, essentially verbatim.
+All of this extends to the Hamilton-Jacobi equation associated to the geodesic equations in \Ri and in \sR geometry.
 See pp 14-15 of \cite{tour} for details.